vain0x/milone-lang/README.md

 `dotnet test` performs unit testing.
 All `tests/*/X/X.fs` files are compiled to matching `tests/*/X/X.c`.
 The outputs have verified before commit, so it's OK if none of them changed.
 If an output is changed, you need to perform integration testing to verify.

-`./task integ-all` performs integration testing.
+`./test` performs integration testing.
 Each `tests/*/X/X.fs` file is compiled to an executable using GCC and executed.
 It is verified by matching the stdout and exit code with `tests/*/X/X.out`.

+`./test-self` performs self-compile checking.
+The milone-lang compiler (on .NET) compiles the compiler itself (obtaining first C code) and the output compiler also compiles the compiler itself (obtaining second C code).
+It's okay if the generated two C codes are same.

 There are some categories of testing files: